Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 ## Learning Objectives (5 min)

 1. Idenitfy areas for improvement
-1. Idenitfy problems and strategies to solve them
+1. Identify problems and strategies to solve them

 <!-- > -->